Tips for Visiting

 The Library is over 200,000 sq ft of exhibits, including Air Force One.
 Please allow 2 ½ to 3 hours to enjoy all the galleries.
 There is no fee for parking and there are several parking spaces for buses.
 We also have parking for special needs persons in our Visitor Parking lot.
 If you bring an RV, please park it on Presidential Drive; the Visitor Parking lot is just too narrow to navigate.

 The Ronald Reagan Presidential Library and Museum is the final resting place for President and Mrs. Reagan.
 Their memorial gravesites overlook the Pacific Ocean to the west.

 Your museum admission grants you access to all of our galleries and exhibits, including the recently renovated Reagan Museum, the Oval Office replica, our rotating temporary exhibits, the Air Force One Pavilion, and all of our outdoor grounds.
 So bring comfortable walking shoes, as the entire loop through the museum is approximately ½ mile long.
-The museum is designed for self touring, with exhibit labels located throughout.
+The museum is designed for self-touring, with exhibit labels located throughout.
 Tour guides are available upon request for groups of 25 or more people.
 Reservations for tour guides must be made in advance and there is a small additional fee involved for the guided tour.
 (PLEASE NOTE THAT DUE TO COVID SOCIAL DISTANCING PROTOCOLS, TOUR GUIDES ARE NOT AVAILABLE AT THIS TIME.)